 Once dry, transfer the veggies to a large mixing bowl.
 Add the scallions, salt, sugar, sesame oil, 2 tablespoons oil, five spice powder (if using), white pepper, roast pork, and cooked shrimp (if using).
 Toss everything together.
 The filling is ready to be wrapped!

-The way to wrap these egg rolls is to first take a small fistful of filling, squeeze it a little in your hand until it is compressed together, and place it on the wrapper.
-Check out the photos below to see how to wrap them.
-Basically, it's similar to the method you'd use to wrap a burrito.
+To wrap the egg rolls, take a small fistful of filling, squeeze it a little in your hand until it is compressed together, and place it on the wrapper.
+The wrapping method is similar to that of a burrito.
 Just add a thin layer of egg to make sure it stays sealed.
 Line them up on a lightly floured surface, and continue assembling until you run out of ingredients.

-You can serve them after they've cooled a bit.
-Freeze leftovers in freezer bags and reheat them in the oven.
+Cool slightly and serve!
+Freeze leftovers in freezer bags and reheat them in the oven at 350 degrees, until crispy.